-- Trauma-Informed Mental Health Services -Treatment and care provided by mental health professionals for individuals impacted by crime.
+- Civil Legal Services Professional legal representation or brief advice to crime victims in the civil judicial process. - Criminal Legal Services Professional legal representation or brief advice to crime victims with respect to their role in criminal proceedings. - Financial or Material Assistance Providing services or flexible funding to victims that result in a financial or material benefit. - Housing Emergency housing or longer-term housing and/or housing support service provided to victims of crime and/or their families when housing is needed as a direct or indirect result of victimization. - Safety Planning Providing guidance and strategies for victims that, if implemented, may reduce the odds of physical or emotional harm. - Trauma-Informed Mental Health Services -Treatment and care provided by mental health professionals for individuals impacted by crime.
 Services must be culturally appropriate, victim-centered, and provided in a manner that is welcoming and appropriate to the needs of trauma survivors. - Other A service area not listed.
-Please specify the service area(s).
+Please specify the servicearea(s).